-The firm’s drawings called for a twenty-four-foot-wide roadway with two streetcar tracks and pedestrian sidewalks on either side.
-Harrington explained that the vertical lift was a well known concept, so it required no cutting-edge engineering or materials.
-The new bridge could also incorporate much of the existing structure, saving both costs and time.
-As did the original aerial bridge, it fit the site well since land for the long approaches required by a traditional bridge simply did not exist.
-Tunneling was far too costly, and a lifting roadway would give far quicker crossings than the old ferry car.
-Perhaps most importantly, the new bridge would be no more a potential hindrance to shipping than the present one.
+The plans called for a twenty-four-foot-wide roadway with two streetcar tracks and pedestrian sidewalks on either side.
+Harrington explained that the new bridge could also incorporate much of the existing bridge’s structure, saving cost and time.
+Most importantly, the new bridge would be no more a potential hindrance to shipping than had the transfer bridge.

-Park Point resident Samuel Clark Dick spoke on behalf of the club, arguing the necessity of a new bridge, which the club believed could be built with minimal disruption at a reasonable cost.
-The group estimated the cost at $550,000 and the Park Pointers, in a gesture of civic unselfishness, offered to pay one third of the cost—$180,000—through special assessments on their properties.
-As proof of its sincerity, the group provided a petition signed by 235 Park Point property owners representing 39 percent of the owners and 49 percent of the taxed property on the Point.
-Dick reportedly traveled to New York City to obtain the signature of Julius Barnes, the largest land owner on the Point; at the time, Barnes, who financed the Duluth Boat Club, was serving as the president of the United States Chamber of Commerce, headquartered in New York.
+Park Point resident Samuel Clark Dick (pictured top right) spoke on behalf of the Park Point Community Club, which estimated the cost at $550,000.
+The Pointers then offered to pay one third of the cost through special assessments on their properties.
+As proof of its sincerity, the group provided a petition signed by 235 Park Point property owners, which represented 39 percent of land owners who controlled 49 percent of the Point’s taxed property.
+Dick reportedly traveled to New York City to obtain the signature of Julius Barnes, the Point’s largest land owner; at the time, Barnes was serving as the president of the United States Chamber of Commerce.
+He later donated $75,000 to the bridge’s conversion.
 The Council recognized a good thing when it saw one.
-Council member Herbert Tischer moved to refer the petition for the construction of “a steel lift bridge” to the city assessor to look into property ownership matters.
 Acting at its regular meetings in February, the Council passed the necessary resolutions to get the project moving.